 Chris Fritton is not your average printmaker.
-His project The Itinerant Printer has seen him cover over 45,000 miles, visiting 125 print shops to make over 15,000 prints.
+He's behind The Itinerant Printer, an ongoing project that has seen him cover over 45,000 miles, visiting 125 print shops to make over 15,000 prints.

 Inspired by the 'tramp printers' of history, Chris discovered an entire subculture – with a skill to trade, and a country full of opportunities, these wanderers would cover the U.S. and Canada, picking up work where they could find it.

 As well as printing, Chris also lectures and hosts pop-up events at the shops he visits.
 With a background in creating skateboarding zines and an education in English Literature and Poetry, we were keen to find out more about Chris's intriguing career and travels to date.

 Firstly, can you please tell us a bit about yourself?